 The lead-acid battery produces a voltage only when it receives a charge.
 In RV solar setups, the solar panels provide that charge via the charge regulator.
 The amount of charge a battery can store is determined by the size of positive and negative plates and the amount of electrolyte in the battery.
-This storage capacity is denoted as the amp-hour (Ah) rating of the lead-acid battery.
-The higher the amp hours of a battery, the longer it will last for a given load.
+This storage capacity is denoted as the lead-acid battery’s amp-hour (Ah) rating.
+The higher the battery amp hours, the longer it will last for a given load.

 Types of Lead-Acid Batteries